-55 Alongside providers' own accountability for standards and improvement, there are processes to challenge significant and/or persistent under-performance and/or failure to improve, including formal intervention.
-Currently the YPLA and local authorities share statutory powers of intervention in respect of sixth form colleges.
-While this arrangement is in place, the YPLA will issue a statement of the policy to be followed by the YPLA and local authorities with respect to the exercise of their intervention powers.
-Local authorities must have regard to the statement of policy most recently published by the YPLA in exercising, or deciding whether to exercise, any of their intervention powers.
+60 Alongside providers' own accountability for standards and improvement, there are processes to challenge significant failure and/or persistent under-performance and/or failure to improve, including formal intervention.

+Currently, under the ASCL Act, the YPLA and local authorities have separate statutory powers of intervention in respect of sixth form colleges.
+The YPLA has issued a statement of the policy to be followed by the YPLA and local authorities with respect to the exercise of their intervention powers.
 The Chief Executive of Skills Funding has statutory intervention powers in relation to general further education colleges, involving the local authority and the YPLA.
 Local authorities also have intervention powers in relation to schools, and the Secretary of State has the responsibility for Academies and Free Schools.